Similarity Metrics for Vector Search

 The inner product is the “projection” of one vector onto the other.
 Intuitively, it measures both the distance and angle between the vectors.

-The most common and intuitive distance metric is L2 or Euclidean distance.
-We can imagine this as the amount of space between two data objects.
+The most intuitive distance metric is L2 or Euclidean distance.
+We can imagine this as the amount of space between two objects.
 For example, how far your screen is from your face.

 So, we’ve imagined how L2 distance works in space; how does it work in math?
 Let’s begin by imagining both vectors as a list of numbers.
 Line the lists up on top of each other and subtract downwards.
 Then, square all of the results and add them up.
 Finally, take a square root.